 6. There’s a lot to see

 Whether you teach in the North, Central, South, Northeast or Southeast regions (see the differences in regions with our beginner’s guide to teaching english in Thailand), you won’t be disappointed by Thailand’s natural beauty.
 From the rolling green mountains in the far North to the sprawling white sand beaches in the South or the quaint farm communities of the Northeast, there’s something for everyone to love, and always there will be plenty to see on a weekend trip nearby.

 7. You’ll learn Thai from your students

 One of the best parts about teaching, at least for me, is the opportunity to always be learning.
 You’ll learn so much from your students about culture, holidays, food, Thai language and more.
 They love the opportunity to teach you a thing or two, and they’ll be so excited to hear you say anything in Thai.
-Even though it’s not a requirement to learn the language in order to teach English in Thailand, our premium TEFL programs(see more here) come with a Thai language course so you can get a head start on your new life in Thailand, or perhaps just gain a few laughs from your class!
+Even though it’s not a requirement to learn the language in order to teach English in Thailand, our premium TEFL course in Thailand come with a Thai language course so you can get a head start on your new life in Thailand, or perhaps just gain a few laughs from your class!